 Below is a list of common pitfalls that have been experienced by shared print programs.
-This list was created by consulting with many practitioners in the field and is hoped will help programs avoid learning these lessons the hard way.
+This list was created by consulting with many practitioners in the field and it is hoped it will help programs avoid learning these lessons the hard way.

 Being too specific in the MOU